devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 So, a ~5x improvement in query cost and an order of magnitude (or more!) improvement in actual time!

-Let’s take a look at our Postgres DB CPU utilization before and after this query update was deployed to production:
+Let's take a look at our Postgres DB CPU utilization before and after this query update was deployed to production:

 <div class="center width70">
   <amp-img src="/images/posts/2019-07-23/2019-07-23-dbcpu.png" width="1600" height="670" alt="A big drop in our Postgres DB CPU utilization after deploying this query change" layout="responsive"></amp-img>